dstansby/solarnet_connection_tutorial/INSTALLING.rst

 .. code-block:: bash

-  conda create -f environment.yml --name solarnet
+  conda env create -f environment.yml --name solarnet

 This will instruct conda to create a new environment, with the packages specified in *environment.yml*. **This step can take a long time**,